saulocantanhede/tfgreek2/docs/README.md

-# N1904 Text-Fabric Corpus Features
+# N1904 Text-Fabric Corpus Documentation

 In Text-Fabric, a "feature" refers to attributes associated with nodes, which represent linguistic elements in the text, including words, word groups, sentences, and verses.
 These features contain additional information specific to these nodes, facilitating diverse linguistic analyses and data extraction.